Issue Brief: Disclose Campaign $$$

 Crossroads GPS, and its affiliated SuperPAC, American Crossroads, spent another $50 million, helping to swing key Senate races in Colorado and Alaska for Republicans.
 The U.S. Chamber of Commerce, also keeping its donors secret, kicked in another $35.4 million behind the Republican cause.

-In short, massive injections of dark money have torpedoed campaign disclosure laws.
-And worse is yet to come.
-Campaign experts expect 2016 to bring a volcano of “dark money,” casting a long shadow over the next election, leaving American voters literally in the dark, unable to find out who funded whom to get what – unless average voters get mobilized and insist on strong disclosure rules in a hurry.
+In short, massive injections of dark money have torpedoed campaign disclosure laws, leaving American voters literally in the dark, unable to find out who funded whom to get what – unless average voters get mobilized and insist on strong disclosure rules in a hurry.